-Dual PyeongChang 2018 Paralympic medallist Simon Patmore drew inspiration from Para-alpine skier turned Para-cyclist Jessica Gallagher, when he bit the bullet and decided he wanted to be a Summer and Winter Paralympian.
+Dual medallist from the PyeongChang 2018 Paralympic Winter Games, Simon Patmore, drew inspiration from Para-alpine skier turned Para-cyclist Jessica Gallagher, when he bit the bullet and decided he wanted to be a Summer and Winter Paralympian.

-While there are many athletes who have switched sports within their seasonal Games – for example Dylan Alcott winning double gold in wheelchair tennis in Rio after winning gold and silver with the men’s wheelchair basketball team at Beijing 2008 and London 2012 – there have only been six Australian athletes in 42 years that have successfully jumped between Summer and Winter.
+While there are many athletes who have switched sports within their seasonal Games – for example, Dylan Alcott winning double gold in wheelchair tennis in 2016 after winning gold and silver with the men’s wheelchair basketball team at the Beijing 2008 and London 2012 Paralympic Games – there have only been six Australian athletes in 42 years that have successfully jumped between Summer and Winter.

 And only two have won medals in both – Patmore and Gallagher.

-“I know how hard it is,” Patmore said, of converting a 200m sprint bronze at the London 2012 Paralympic Games, to gold and bronze in the snowboard cross and banked slalom respectively, at the PyeongChang 2018 Games.
+“I know how hard it is,” Patmore said, of converting a 200m sprint bronze in London, to gold and bronze in the snowboard cross and banked slalom respectively, at the 2018 Games.

 “The fact it’s been done before with Jess Gallagher – and she inspired me to do that – and then seeing Dylan Alcott do it from one sport to another.